omarmonib/radio-pro/README.md

 - **Frontend**: React.js, CSS3, HTML5
 - **Mobile**: React Native, Expo
 - **Backend (optional)**: The project can be extended to include Node.js and Express.js.
-- **Version Control**: GitHub for version management and collaboration.

 ## Next Steps
 - Enhance search and chat features.
 - Develop an admin dashboard.